life

 3. Online Feature Serving: Vertex AI Feature Store

-Parallely, my colleague focussed on Model Training, Model Evaluation and Model registration.
-FWe later integrated everything into a coherent workflow using Kubeflow Pipelines (kfp).
+Meanwhile, my colleague focussed on model training, evaluation and registration.
+We later integrated everything into a coherent workflow using Kubeflow Pipelines (kfp).

 Looking back, this PoC was a major step forward for us.
-It wasn’t just about implementing new technology—it was about laying the groundwork for future scalability and improving the overall velocity of our ML projects.
+It wasn’t just about implementing new technology but the groundwork for scalable, efficient ML at our company.
 There’s a lot to do next term!

 3. Resume LLM Fine-tuning (R&D Project)